The Witten equation and its virtual fundamental cycle: The Witten equation

 where $w=z^m$.
 This is just equation (\ref{lgw-equ}) when evaluated at $z^m$.

 Conversely, if one knows that the function $\tilde{g}_i$ of $|\LL_i|$ satisfies equation (\ref{lgw-orbi2}), then $\hat{u}_i(w)=w^{\Theta_i}\tilde{g}_i(w)$ satisfies

-Notice that equation (\ref{lgw-orbi4}) holds locally at Ramond point.
+Notice that equation (\ref{lgw-orbi4}) holds locally at a broad point.
 On the other hand, the solutions of this Witten equation in the neighborhood of any orbifold point can be viewed as solutions satisfying some twisted periodic boundary condition.
 Equation (\ref{lgw-orbi4}) is changed to equation (\ref{lgw-orbi3}) when the potential $W$ is replaced by $mW$.
 This observation is beneficial in estimating of the solutions of (\ref{lgw-orbi3}).

-Similarly we can define the perturbed Witten equation if there exist any Ramond marked points.
-The definition is completely the same as before, since there is no orbifold structure for these Ramond line bundles.
+Similarly, we can define the perturbed Witten equation if there exist any broad marked points.
+The definition is completely the same as before, since there is no orbifold structure for these broad line bundles.

 \